-All students in the professional division of the Pharm.D. program will be required to successfully complete the IPPE course series before beginning APPEs.
+All students in the professional division of the Doctor of Pharmacy (Pharm.D.)
+Program will be required to successfully complete the IPPE course series before beginning APPEs.
 The IPPE course series allows students to gain an appreciation of the role of the pharmacist through visiting actual pharmacy practice sites and participating in direct patient care activities.
 Prior to beginning IPPE site visits, all students must:

-- Document completion of several health requirements, including immunizations. - Obtain an intern license through the Ohio State Board of Pharmacy, which requires applicants to undergo a Federal and State of Ohio background check.
+Document completion of several health requirements, including immunizations.

+Obtain an intern license through the Ohio State Board of Pharmacy, which requires applicants to undergo a Federal and State of Ohio background check.